HySim: Hybrid Simulation Framework

 Performance estimation and timing annotation are essential parts of the virtualization chain.
 Dynamic profiling, Cross-replay and statistical methods have been researched and used in the context of the HySim project.
 Support of extensible processor architectures and adequate methods for temporal synchronization, particularly when in a full-system simulation environment, have been covered within this project as well.

 Luis Gabriel Murillo, Jovana Jovic, Stefan Boßung (Kraemer), Lei Gao, Sergey Yakoushkin

-Gao, L., Kraemer, S., Karuri, K., Leupers, R., Ascheid, G. and Meyr, H.: An Integrated Performance Estimation Approach in a Hybrid Simulation Framework, in MoBS in MoBS , (Beijing, China) Jun/2008
+Gao, L., Kraemer, S., Karuri, K., Leupers, R., Ascheid, G. and Meyr, H.: An Integrated Performance Estimation Approach in a Hybrid Simulation Framework, in MoBS (Beijing, China), in MoBS (Beijing, China), Jun.
+2008